roderickjackson-bradley/socket_io_app/work/w08/d2/03-04-django-one-to-many-models/django-one-to-many-models.md

 Just like it would make sense in an app to show _comments_ for a _post_ when that post is displayed, a cat's _detail_ page is where it would make sense to display a cat's feedings.

 No additional views or templates necessary.
-All we have to do is update the _detail.html_.
+All we have to do is update the **detail.html**.

 Our imaginary wireframe calls for a cat's _feedings_ to be displayed to the right of the cat's details.
 We can do this using Materialize's grid system to define layout columns.

-Here's the new contents of _detail.html_.
+Here's the new content of **detail.html**.
 Best to copy/paste this new markup, then we'll review:

 ```html
 {% extends 'base.html' %}